Echeverrias/IE/README.md

 - [VirtualEnv](https://virtualenv.pypa.io/en/latest/index.html)
 - [MySQL](http://maven.apache.org/install.html)

-You'll need to create an empty database.
+You need to create an empty database.

 ### Running the project
 1. Download the [IE](xxx) project.
 You can download it as a zip or clone it.